 Notice What is On the Walls

-Mrs. C8j and I looked at a house once, and in the master bedroom, was a large framed photo, of a buxom woman, topless in the middle of a tropical lagoon setting, smiling at the camera.
-Mrs. C8j didn’t really notice, but let me tell you, I didn’t miss it.
+My wife and I looked at a house once, and in the master bedroom, was a large framed photo, of a buxom woman, topless in the middle of a tropical lagoon setting, smiling at the camera.
+She didn’t really notice, but let me tell you, I didn’t miss it.
 I smiled knowingly, and as we were finishing our viewing, the home owners came home and I was surprised to see that the buxom model in the picture was in fact one of the homeowners.

-As we left Mrs. C8j asked me why I had that goofy grin on my face, so I explained what I had seen.
+As we left my wife asked me why I had that goofy grin on my face, so I explained what I had seen.
 To this day she claims I am making this story up.
 Yes, this story has nothing to do with buying a house, just a funny story I like to tell, but we also didn’t buy that house.

 I don’t remember details much (even less as I grow older), but if you can convince the vendor, bring a video camera and tape your visit, so you can go back over the house later.
 We still have the video from when we had the house inspection done on the Big Cajun Estate, and noticed lots of things that were different, nothing big, so no point in calling the lawyers, however, good to know in case something bigger had happened.
 You may not be able to convince your vendor to allow you to videotape, but the vendor may also have a video they will give you of the house, either way, good to have a video of a possible future home.